mifi/reactive-video/README.md

 - puppeteer intercept request instead of starting local express server (if possible/fast to send big binary data)
 - Improve preview (don't use query string) webpack inject?
 - preview.html wait for render complete, to avoid flooding with ffmpeg processes
-- Retry screencast (sometimes (very rare) `Page.screencastFrame` stops getting called)
+- Retry screencast (sometimes, very rarely, `Page.screencastFrame` stops getting called)
+- Do we need webpack mode `production`?
+We don't need all the uglifying etc. `development` is much faster
+- Webpack cache?
+- `[BABEL] Note: The code generator has deoptimised the styling of awesome-project/node_modules/react-dom/cjs/react-dom.development.js as it exceeds the max of 500KB.`

 ## Ideas

 - subtitle rendering (programmatically create Segments)
-- merge videos
+- easy merge videos recipe/helper
 - webgl
 - react three js
+- create demo video, YouTube video
-- editly
+- editly features
-- Recreate editly video
+- Recreate editly's video in reactive-video

+## Donate 🙈

+This project is maintained by me alone.
+The project will always remain free and open source, but if it's useful for you, consider supporting me. :) It will give me extra motivation to improve it.
+Or even better [donate to ffmpeg](https://www.ffmpeg.org/donations.html) because they are doing the world a big favor 🙏

 ## See also